UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Slide Respository
-* A copy of the slides and same code is available at: https://github.com/UoM-ResPlat-DevOps/SpartanIntro
+* A copy of these slides and sample code is available at: `https://github.com/UoM-ResPlat-DevOps/SpartanIntro`
-* A copy of information about HPC at the University of Melbourne is available at https://dashboard.hpc.unimelb.edu.au
-* Also see `man spartan` on the cluster and the `/usr/local/common/` directories - more on that later.
+* A copy of information about HPC at the University of Melbourne is available at `https://dashboard.hpc.unimelb.edu.au`.
+See also `man spartan` on the cluster and the `/usr/local/common/` directories for more help and code exammples.
+* Help is available at: `hpc-support@unimelb.edu.au`.
+Other courses also conducted by Research Platforms.
 -- *Slide End* --

 -- *Slide* --
-### Part 1: Supercomputers and High Performance Computers
+### Part 1: Supercomputers and High Performance Computers etc
 * "Supercomputer" means any single computer system that has exceptional processing power for its time.
 * One popular metric (LINPACK) is the number of floating­ point operations per second (FLOPS) such a system can carry out (http://top500.org).
 HPC Challenge is a broader, more interesting metric.
 * High Performance Computer (HPC) is any computer system whose architecture allows for above average performance.
+* High Throughput Computing (HTC) is an architecture for maximum job completion; capability vs capacity computing.
 -- *Slide End* --

 -- *Slide* --
-### Part 1: Clusters and Scientific Computing
+### Part 1: Clusters and Research Computing
 * Clustered computing is when two or more computers serve a single resource.
 This improves performance and provides redundancy in case of failure system.
 Typically commodity systems with a high-speed local network.
-* Scientific (or research) computing is the software applications used by the scientific community to aid research.
-Does not necessarily equate with high performance computing, or the use of clusters.­ It is whatever scientists use and do.
+* Research computing is the software applications used by the scientific community to aid research.
+Does not necessarily equate with high performance computing, or the use of clusters.­ It is whatever researchers use and do.
 Not issues of producibility and environments.
 -- *Slide End* --

 -- *Slide* --
 ### Part 1: Parallel Computing
-* Cluster computing with data parallelism: The horse and cart example.
 * With a cluster architecture, applications can be more easily parallelised across them.
 Parallel computing refers to the submission of jobs or processes over multiple processors and by splitting up the data or tasks between them.
+* Data parallelism, running same task in parallel; the horse and cart example, Monte Carlo experiments.
+* Task parallel, running indeopendent tasks in parallel with communication; driving a car, molecullar modelling.
-* Further examples of serial versus parallel; random number generation, driving a car, weather forecasting, aerodynamic design, fluid mechanics, radiation modelling, molecullar dynamics, CGI rendering for popular movies, etc. Reality is a parallel system!
+* Further examples of serial versus parallel; weather forecasting, aerodynamic design, fluid mechanics, radiation modelling, molecullar dynamics, CGI rendering for popular movies, etc. Reality is a parallel system!
 -- *Slide End* --

 -- *Slide* --
+### Part 1: HPC Cluster and Parallel Processing Components
+* A chassis or rack, containing multiple computer system units, interconnect, and providing power.
+* Computer system units or nodes, containing memory, local disk, and sockets.
+* Sockets contain a processor which has one or more cores which do the processing.
+* Logical processes have shared resources (e.g., memory) which may have multiple instruction stream threads.
+-- *Slide End* --

+-- *Slide* --
 ### Part 1: Generic HPC Cluster Design
 <img src="https://raw.githubusercontent.com/UoM-ResPlat-DevOps/SpartanIntro/master/Images/genericcluster.png" />
+* Image originally from the Victorian Partnership for Advanced Computing.
 -- *Slide End* --

 -- *Slide* --